Information security at Amplify

 Amplify maintains a comprehensive Security Incident Response Policy Plan, which sets out roles, responsibilities and procedures for reporting, investigation, containment, remediation and notification of security incidents.

 In addition to penetration testing and other proactive security testing and monitoring outlined above, Amplify has successfully completed a SOC 2 Type 2 examination of controls relevant to security.
 The examination is formally known as a Type 2 Independent Service Auditor’s Report on Controls Relevant to Security.
-It was conducted by Schellman & Company, LLC and covers the period from April 1, 2018 to March 31, 2019.
+It was conducted by Schellman & Company, LLC and covers the period from April 1, 2019 – March 31, 2020.
 The report states that Amplify’s systems meet the criteria for the security principle and opine on management’s description of the organization’s system and the suitability of the design of controls to protect against unauthorized access, use, or modification.

 The Type 2 report also opines on the operating effectiveness of controls over the review period.
 This means that our auditors confirmed that we have continued to follow established security controls over the period of time of the review.